emecsthon/example_wifi/README.md

 ### Serial bus

-The easiest way to troubleshoot the unexpected behaviour is to observe the output of the system by connecting it to the terminal via a serial bus.
+The easiest way to troubleshoot the unexpected behaviour is to observe the output of the system by connecting it to the terminal via the serial bus.
 By default all AT comunication with WiFi module are mirrored into the serial connection to the PC.

 ### Requests